UNdot33K/ScriptKiddie_AV/README.md

 .
-"Build" and "Dist" folders are created, take out the cmp.exe, create a folder on your desktop named "FR_AV" and place it there, if for any reason you can't find the executable you have just created, use windows search for "cmp.exe"
+"Build" and "Dist" folders are created, take out the cmp.exe, create a folder on your desktop named "FR_AV" and place it there, if for any reason you can't find the executable you have just created, use windows search for "cmp.exe".

 cmp.exe, HashMyFiles.exe (or HMF.exe you should rename it to be more compact and also